wojta/sqldelight-node-sqlite3-driver/README.md

 }
 ```

 You'll also need to install binary bindings for SQLite3.
-This can be done by running special Gradle task.
+This can be done by adding a special Gradle task that runs yarn
+in the `sqlite3` node package directory.

 ```kotlin
 val bindingsInstall = tasks.register("sqlite3BindingsInstall") {